acend/quarkus-techlab/content/en/docs/09.0/93_metrics.md

 Knowing about the state of your applications in a microservice architecture is crucial.
 We will learn in this chapter how to use the metrics extension to get insights about our applications.

-We start by copying the rest application and extend it with custom metrics.
-Add the 'micrometer-registry-prometheus' to both of your projects.
+You can start by copying the rest application `data-producer` and `data-consumer` or you can just use these project and enhance them with metrics.
+Add the `micrometer-registry-prometheus` to both of your projects.
 This will add the micrometer as well as the according prometheus extension to your project.

 {{% details title="Hint" %}}

 ```xml
 <dependency>
     <groupId>io.quarkus</groupId>
     <artifactId>quarkus-micrometer-registry-prometheus</artifactId>
 </dependency>
 ```

 {{% /details %}}